cs573-22s/a3-experiment/README.md

 # Design Achievements
+1. Adding friendly interactive prompt: we add the example in the testing page, so that the participants can easily take the experiment.

-1. Use of Color : We use pink as main background color to add humor and funny elements for the whole website.
+2. Colored Background: We use pink as main background color to add humor and funny elements for the whole website.
    In addition, we also use gradient pink as the color style in order to avoid monotonous color problem.

-2. Modern Font : The font we are using is Jokerman, which adding the website more Halloween.
+3. Artistic Font: The font we are using is Jokerman, which adding the website more Halloween and more artistic.
    Moreover, the font matches the pink background well.

+4. Adding the introduction page: the participations can know more about this experiment especially about its goal and aim.

+5. Provide the connection information: we provide the connection information and the email in case the participants may have some problems when they taking the experiment.

+6. Button: we make the button change the color when you move the mouse over it, in order to make it more attractive.

 # References